ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 > This applies to Windows installed on the internal SSD / external SSD / microSD.
 1. No scripts / scheduled tasks related to rEFInd or EasyUEFI.
 2. APU / GPU drivers has been installed and screen orientation set to Landscape.
 3. This is VERY IMPORTANT!
-Do not skip this step -
+Do not skip this step!
     * Open command prompt with admin privileges and enter the command -\
-        bcdedit.exe -set {globalsettings} highestmode on
+        ``bcdedit.exe -set {globalsettings} highestmode on``
+    * If this complains about 'The Parameter is incorrect' see Q1 in the FAQ below for the command for your system.

 ## Using the Script
 > **NOTE1 - please read carefully below**
 > 1. Make sure you fully read and understand the disclaimer, warnings and prerequisites!